 Fewer restrictions for Americans to visit Cuba

 The US government has made it easier for Americans to visit Cuba.
 The latest changes, which came into force in March this year, mean that any American can visit Cuba as long as they complete a full itinerary of educational activities and social or cultural interaction, and keep a diary of how they spent their time.
 They are not supposed to do 'tourist' activities per se.
 No paperwork prior to the trip is required.
-Prior to this change, Americans travelling for these reasons had more requirements to fulfil, or otherwise had to participate in an organised "people-to-people" tour with a non-Cuban chaperone accompanying the group.
+Prior to this change, Americans traveling for these reasons had more requirements to fulfil, or otherwise had to participate in an organised "people-to-people" tour with a non-Cuban chaperone accompanying the group.
 More details here.

 We continue to operate our own "people-to-people" tours that include a full itinerary of appropriate activities.
 So joining one of these, makes it easy for Americans to travel to Cuba and satisfy the regulations.